Assistant Professor of Music

 Phone: (773) 702-9055

 Anthony Cheung is a composer and pianist.
 His output ranges from solo to orchestral works, occasionally with electronics.
 His music has been commissioned by the Ensemble Modern, Ensemble Intercontemporain, New York Philharmonic, Frankfurt Radio Symphony Orchestra, Scharoun Ensemble Berlin, and also performed by the Orchestre Philharmonique de Radio France, Le Nouvel Ensemble Moderne, Linea, the Chicago Symphonyʼs MusicNOW ensemble, the Minnesota Orchestra, and the French National Orchestras of Lille and Lorraine, among many others.
-From 2015-17, he is the Daniel R. Lewis Young Composer Fellow with the Cleveland Orchestra.
+From 2015-17, he was the Daniel R. Lewis Young Composer Fellow with the Cleveland Orchestra.

 His music has been programmed at festivals such as Ultraschall (Berlin), Présences (Paris), impuls (Graz), Cresc.
 Biennale (Frankfurt), Wittener Tage, Tanglewood, Aspen, Mostly Mozart, Helsinki Festival, Musica Nova Helsinki, Centre Acanthes (Metz), Musica (Strasbourg), and Nuova Consonanza (Rome).